.

 Some children get downgraded from wearing SMOs or AFOs to Cricket orthotics.
 If this is the case with your child, then you are in luck as finding shoes for Cricket orthotics is a lot easier than finding shoes for SMOs/AFOs.

-Contact us!
-Please don’t hesitate to reach out through the comments section or via e-mail if you are unsure about which specific shoe might work best for your child’s Cricket orthotics or if you have any other questions related to your child’s shoes.
+Contact me!
+Please don’t hesitate to reach out through the comments section or via email if you are unsure about which specific shoe might work best for your child’s Cricket orthotics or if you have any other questions related to your child’s shoes.